Ever stared at a cluttered spreadsheet full of random dates, duplicate entries, or weird symbols and thought, "What am I even looking at?"

 In simple terms, data cleaning is the process of fixing or removing incorrect, incomplete, duplicate, or improperly formatted data from a dataset.

-Even the most advanced algorithm can’t do much with messy inputs.
-Do you remember, garbage in, garbage out.
+Even the most advanced data cleaning algorithm can't do much with messy inputs.
+Do you remember garbage in, garbage out?

 That's why the purpose of data cleaning is to ensure decisions made from your data are accurate, timely, and trustworthy.

-Let us take a closer look, reach out for a quick audit
+Let us take a closer look and reach out for a quick audit

 What Type of Data Needs to be Cleaned?